This chapter was amended in February 2020 and should be reread.

 Sexual abuse often occurs in conjunction with the other categories of child abuse especially emotional abuse in order to maintain control and secrecy.

-Children from the age of birth onwards may be subjected to sexual abuse.
-Sexual abuse can have a long-term impact on emotional, social and educational development and is linked to the development of mental health issues in later life.
+Children and babies of any age may be subjected to sexual abuse.
+Children can be subject to grooming from any age and those caring for children can be targeted and groomed themselves during pregnancy to allow access to the child after birth Sexual abuse can have a long-term impact on emotional, social and educational development and is linked to the development of mental illness in later life.

-See also the procedures for Child Sexual Exploitation, E-Safety: Children Exposed to Abuse through the Digital Media, Sexually Harmful Behaviour and Underage Sexual Activity.
+See also the procedures for Child Sexual Exploitation, E-Safety: Children Exposed to Abuse through the Digital Media, Harmful Sexual Behaviour and Under Age Sexual Activity.

 Sexual abuse which takes place within family environments often remains hidden and is the most secretive and difficult type of abuse for children and young people to disclose.
 It may be particularly difficult to disclose abuse by a sibling.